-Using the template below, provide a description of an ECCR case (preferably completed in FY 2015).
+Using the template below, provide a description of an ECCR case (preferably completed in FY 2016).
 Please limit the length to no more than 2 pages.

-Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third- party assistance, and how the ECCR effort was funded Summary of how the problem or conflict was addressed using ECCR, including details of any innovative approaches to ECCR, and how the principles for engagement in ECCR outlined in the policy memo were used Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECCR Reflections on the lessons learned from the use of ECCR
+Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third- party assistance, and how the ECCR effort was funded After consulting with the Environmental Litigation attorneys, there are no cases to report for FY16.
+Summary of how the problem or conflict was addressed using ECCR, including details of any innovative approaches to ECCR, and how the principles for engagement in ECCR outlined in the policy memo were used NA Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECCR NA Reflections on the lessons learned from the use of ECCR NA